.Feast: Career

-After Camkan, they had planned to make another album titled "Convictions", however, they went inactive for a year instead.
-They later returned with a single, "Wives of ゴジラ/Gojira (We Belong Dead)" featuring Janitra Satriani, and in July 2017, they released "Sectumsempra", inspired by Harry Potter, featuring Yudhis from Rachun Band.
+After Camkan, they had planned to make another album titled "Convictions", however, the band became inactive.
+They returned in 2017 with a single, "Wives of ゴジラ/Gojira (We Belong Dead)" featuring Janitra Satriani, and in July 2017, they released "Sectumsempra", inspired by Harry Potter, featuring Yudhis from Rachun Band.

-On 18 September 2017, they released an EP titled Multiverses featuring many collaborators including the rapper Ramengvrl, Elephant Kind's vocalist Bam Mastro, Mardial, Oscar Lolang, Haikal Azizi, and many more.
+On 18 September 2017, they released an EP titled Multiverses featuring many collaborators including the rapper Ramengvrl, Elephant Kind's vocalist Bam Mastro, Mardial, Oscar Lolang, and Haikal Azizi.

-On 13 July 2018, .Feast released a single for an upcoming album titled "Peradaban".
-On 10 August 2018, .Feast released a second single featuring Rayssa Dynta titled "Berita Kehilangan", which points out criminalization, rape, rebellion, and terrorism cadres in Indonesia.
+On 13 July 2018, .Feast released a single titled "Peradaban".
+On 10 August 2018, .Feast released a single featuring Rayssa Dynta titled "Berita Kehilangan", which points out criminalization, rape, rebellion, and terrorism cadres in Indonesia.
 In late 2018, Baskara Putra started a solo career under the moniker "Hindia".

-In 2019, .Feast released another EP called "Membangun dan Menghancurkan" containing a single titled "Dalam Hitungan", which satirizes political polarization, religious bigotry, and Internet addiction in Indonesia, and another single titled "Tarian Penghancur Raya" which spots environmental and cultural threat issues.
+In 2019, .Feast planned to released another EP called "Membangun dan Menghancurkan" containing a single titled "Dalam Hitungan", which satirizes political polarization, religious bigotry, and Internet addiction in Indonesia, and another single titled "Tarian Penghancur Raya" which spots environmental and cultural threat issues.
 Also in 2019, .Feast and The Panturas released a single titled "Gelora" for the 2019 SEA Games in Philippines.